amiiiza/computer_vision/README.md

 # computer_vision
-This course has been taken in Aalto University presenting by Prof. Juho Kannala
+This course has been taken in Aalto University presented by Prof. Juho Kannala.